fseesink/django-adminlte3-tutorial/README.md

 * Of course, if it benefits you in any way, fantastic.
 If this saves anyone even a minute of time, I take it as a win.
 To me time is one of the greatest gifts we can offer another person.
 * Feel free to provide feedback/corrections, though bear with me if I'm slow in responding.
 * This is by no means a Django tutorial.
 For that I suggest starting with the [official Django documentation](https://docs.djangoproject.com) which includes a nice [walkthrough and tutorial](https://docs.djangoproject.com/en/3.0/intro/overview/).
 There are also a ton of useful books, online course, YouTube videos, etc., which can cover the basics far better than I can.
 I may post what's worked for me at some point but no promises.
 The assumption here is that you have some familiarity with Django.
 * This repo contains all the content explained below, minus the files/folders created by the `virtualenv` command.
 So you _could_ clone this repo and follow along by looking at those files, skipping steps as needed (since I already created the Django project and app, template files, etc.).
+I've tried to make notes where appropriate.
 However, I explain the steps to build a Django project that uses the `django-adminlte3` pip module from the ground up so that you can do this yourself and learn the process.
 Note template files ending in `.example` in the repo are basically there so that, if you want to try them out, you simply rename the file by removing that extension, then reload your browser to see how having that customized template affects things.

 ____
 ## Setup Project Environment